Behaviour Expectations

 Outstanding behaviour is essential at school, to enable children and their peers to learn effectively individually and collaboratively.

 We insist on high standards of behaviour so that all children come to school feeling happy, safe and ready to learn.
-This is achieved by a clear behaviour policy and consistent re-enforcement of positive behaviour.
+This is achieved by a clear behaviour policy, the explicit teaching or the Globe Way, our behaviour curriculum and consistent expecation of and re-enforcement of positive behaviour.

-We always seek to promote excelleny behaviour inside and outside the classroom to enable our children to be responsible and caring individuals.
+We always seek to promote excellent behaviour inside and outside the classroom to enable our children to be responsible and caring individuals.

 We explicitly teach good behaviour in the same way we teach other areas, through a curriculum.
 We call our curriculum 'The Globe Way'.

-The process for teaching behaviour explicitly is as follows:
+The process we follow for teaching behaviour explicitly is:

 - 1. Identify the routines you want to see